Behind the Scenes

 Sequencing

 Every single time you see a string of lights blink or change color, I have to program my computer to turn it on at the correct time.
 This is called sequencing.
 I do this by clicking and dragging to fill in little boxes on a grid.
 There is a row for each item in my show and each column stands for a certain amount of time.
+While I create sequences for my show, I can watch an animated preview of what the light show will look like.
+This helps me to make sure that my sequences look as good as they can during the show!

 Scheduling